pranayga/expl0ring_V8/docs/taint_tracking_stroucki_III.md

    // throughout this object's lifetime.
 ```
 ----
 Proxy Resolver seems to have very similar changes.
-Wherever we have a class being derived from `v8::String::ExternalOneByteStringResource`, we replace it with a multiple inheritence configuration.
+Wherever we have a class being derived from `v8::String::ExternalOneByteStringResource`, we replace it with a multiple inheritance configuration.
 Probably to add our taint keeping structures.

-**TODO**: Reorder this once you understand the significance and inner working of this class.

 #### 3. V8 - Message event

 ```
  .../core/v8/custom/v8_message_event_custom.cc      |  32 +++
 ```
-This significant change seem to add some modifications to the V8MessageEvent in order to continue the taint propogation.
+This significant change seems to add some modifications to the V8MessageEvent to continue the taint propagation.
 Some major blink control flow is documented in [basics of blink](https://docs.google.com/document/d/1aitSOucL0VHZa9Z2vbRJSyAIsAz24kX8LFByQ5xQnUg/edit#heading=h.v5plba74lfde).

+This piece of code helps is explicitly propagate taint as required.
+In Blink, it's often called to make sure that the taint propagation takes place for objects started between the Blink V8 space.

-**TODO**: However, I am still quite unsure on how exactly the message pasing the the V8 embedding work.
+**TODO**: However, I am still quite unsure of how exactly the message passing the V8 embedding work.
 I am going to contact Michael for some pointers and come back after looking into V8 some more.
+However, This is more of chromium and V8 cross-compatibility at this point, hence a little `out of scope`.

 ```diff
 diff --git a/third_party/blink/renderer/bindings/core/v8/custom/v8_message_event_custom.cc b/third_party/blink/renderer/bindings/core/v8/custom/v8_message_event_custom.cc